 This section demonstrates data structures that are frequently used in automation scenarios.
 When working with various data files, we have to analyze their structure, extract the relevant values from fields of interest, and print them on labels.
-Each of the below listed case is used in sample configurations that are included in the Automation installation package.

 - Text Database

 - Compound CSV

-- · Binary Files
+- Binary Files

-- · Legacy Data
+- Legacy Data

 - Command Files

 - XML Data

 - JSON Data